yatesco/seafile-docs/deploy/ldap_user_sync.md

 * **USER_NAME_REVERSE**: In some laguages, such as Chinese, the display order of first name and last name is reversed.
 Set this option if you need it.
 * **DEPT_ATTR**: Attribute for user's department.
 It's "department" by default.

+Since Pro edition 5.0.0, two new attributes can be synced:

+* **UID_ATTR**: Attribute for username or uid.
+If this is synced, users can also log in with their uid.
+In AD, the attribute `sAMAccountName` can be used as `UID_ATTR`; in OpenLDAP, the attribute `uid` or something similar can be used.
+This attribute is not synced by default.
+* **CONTACT_EMAIL_ATTR**: If synced, this email address will be used to send notification emails to users.
+Otherwise the `LOGIN_ATTR` attribute in `[LDAP]` section will be used for sending emails.
+This attribute is not synced by default.

 You should set these options in the "[LDAP_SYNC]" section of ccnet.conf.

 ### Don't Import New Users